Is Disability Retirement Income Taxable?

 is disability retirement income taxable?-924084404

-We’ve written a great deal about retirement income and Social Security benefits upon retirement.
+We’ve written a lot about retirement income and Social Security benefits upon retirement.
 We’ve also discussed taxes levied on withdrawals from retirement plans, annuities, and pensions.

 But what about taxes on disability retirement income?
-If you end up retiring because you can’t work, is the disability retirement income you receive taxable?
+If you retire because you can’t work, is the disability retirement income you receive taxable?

 The short answer is “yes.”
-The IRS is fairly adamant that anyone who retires due to a disability must report the payment, whether it’s received as a lump sum or over time.
-Whether you’ve reached minimum retirement age or not, those payments need to be reported, and will be taxed.
+The IRS is pretty adamant that anyone who retires due to a disability must report the payment, whether it’s received as a lump sum or over time.
+Whether you’ve reached the minimum retirement age or not, those payments need to be reported, and they will be taxed.

 Clarity on Disability Income

-Before determining the extent to which disability income is taxed, it’s a good idea to know what it is.
+Before determining how disability income is taxed, it’s a helpful idea to know what it is.
 In general, there are three types of disability income:

 Social Security Disability Income